sveltejs/kit/documentation/docs/15-configuration.md

 ### trailingSlash

 Whether to remove, append, or ignore trailing slashes when resolving URLs (note that this only applies to pages, not endpoints).
+Defaults to `'never'`.
+The available values are:

 - `'never'` — redirect `/x/` to `/x`
 - `'always'` — redirect `/x` to `/x/`